english-blog/english-blog.github.io/_posts/2014-01-21-intermittent-fasting-simple-way-to-lose-weight.md

 * Start your first meal about 1 PM (afternoon) and finish your meal before 9 PM (night).
 Essentially, your feeding window (the time you can eat) is 8 hours.
 You can choose your convenient time as long as it is within 8 hours.
 * Typical IF diets includes only two meals a day.
 Still, you can eat as many meals as you can within the feeding window.
 * Drink a lot of water and if very hungry, you can eat any food within 50 Calories.
 * It would be very beneficial, if you do weight training during the Fasted State.
-It would be tiring in the begining, but your body would adopt sooner than you think.
+It would be tiring in the beginning, but your body would adopt sooner than you think.

-Below diagram depicts the typical week of an intermitent fasting.
+Below diagram depicts the typical week of an intermittent fasting.

 <div style="text-align: center;">
 <img src="{{site.img-url}}/leangains-daily-intermittent-fasting.jpg" width="100%"/>